 4.2 System description

-Editor’s Note: Explanation of fundamental concepts in the MBS User Services architecture.

 4.2.1 Network architecture

 Figure 4.2.1-1 depicts the MBS network architecture defined in clause 5.1 of TS 23.247 [5] using the reference point representation.

-Figure 4.2.1-1: Network architecture for MBS User Service delivery and control
+Figure 4.2.1-1: Network architecture for MBS User Services delivery and control

 The functions and reference points involved in providing MBS User Services within the MBS System are highlighted in green.
 In particular:

-- Reference point Nmb10 is used by the AF/AS to provision MBS User Services in the MBSF by invoking the Nmbsf service defined in clause X.
+- Reference point Nmb10 is used by the AF/AS to provision MBS User Services in the MBSF by invoking the Nmbsf service defined in clause 7.2.

-- Reference point Nmb2 is used by the MBSF to configure and control MBS Distribution Methods in the MBSTF by invoking the Nmbstf service defined in clause Y.
+- Reference point Nmb2 is used by the MBSF to configure and control MBS User Services distribution methods in the MBSTF by invoking the Nmbstf service defined in clause 7.3.

 - Reference point Nmb8 is used by the MBSTF to ingest content from the AF/AS.

-4.2.2 User Service network architecture
+4.2.2 User Services network architecture

 MBS User Services enable high-level applications to make use of the low-level features of the MBS System.
-The MBS User Service is provided by the MBSF and MBSTF working in combination to support configuration option 2 and configuration option 3 defined in annex A of TS 23.247 [5].
+An MBS User Service is provided by the MBSF and MBSTF working in combination to support configuration option 2 and configuration option 3 defined in annex A of TS 23.247 [5].
 It enables a complete service offering to an end-user, via a set of APIs that allows the MBS Client to activate or deactivate reception of the service.

-The MBS User Service architecture depicted in figure 4.2.2-1 shows the MBS-related entities involved in providing MBS User Service delivery and control.
+The MBS User Servicse architecture depicted in figure 4.2.2-1 shows the MBS-related entities involved in providing MBS User Services delivery and control.
 These are described in the following clauses.
 The MBS Application Provider plays the role of the AF/AS.

+Editor’s Note: Illustrate FEC as a subfunction of the MBSTF

-Figure 4.2.2-1: MBS User Service network architecture
+Figure 4.2.2-1: MBS User Services network architecture

-4.2.3 Distribution methods
+4.2.3 User Services Distribution methods

-Editor’s Note: Decide whether to refer at all to associated delivery procedures.

-The MBS distribution methods defined in clause 6 of the present document make use of MBS Sessions (see clause 4.1 of TS 23.247 [5]) to deliver data to the MBS Client.
+The MBS User Services distribution methods defined in clause 6 of the present document make use of MBS Sessions (see clause 4.1 of TS 23.247 [5]) to deliver data to the MBS Client.
 The distribution methods may use either a multicast MBS Session or a broadcast MBS Session.
 A set of MBS distribution methods is provided by the MBSTF.
 These provide functionality such as security and key distribution, reliability control (by means of FEC techniques) and associated delivery procedures.

 - Object Distribution Method: A distribution method that delivers discrete binary objects over an MBS Session.
 This may be used to support real-time distribution of media segments (as special objects) including Low-Latency CMAF segments.